American Share Insurance

 Is ASI a good company and are my accounts safe?

-If I have more questions about Share deposit Insurance coverage or ASI, where can I go to get answers?
+If I have more questions where can I go to get answers?

-You can log on to ASI’s website at: www.americanshare.com This link will open in a new window and take you to a site maintained by American Share Insurance.
-Or, you may call a Taleris Member Services Representative at 800.828.6446.
+To log on to ASI’s website CLICK HERE Or, you may call a Taleris Member Services Representative at 800.828.6446.